The Year in Review: Advances in Ablation

 - Skoda J, Arya A, Garcia F, et al. Catheter Ablation of Ischemic Ventricular Tachycardia With Remote Magnetic Navigation: STOP-VT Multicenter Trial.
 J Cardiovasc Electrophysiol 2016;27 Suppl 1:S29-37.

-Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Anticoagulation Management and Atrial Fibrillation, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Nuclear Imaging
+Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Implantable Devices, EP Basic Science, Genetic Arrhythmic Conditions, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Statins, Acute Heart Failure, Nuclear Imaging

 Keywords: Adenosine, Amiodarone, Anti-Arrhythmia Agents, Anticoagulants, Arrhythmogenic Right Ventricular Dysplasia, Atrial Fibrillation, Catheter Ablation, Cicatrix, Comorbidity, Coronary Artery Disease, Cytarabine, Defibrillators, Implantable, Disease Progression, Electrophysiologic Techniques, Cardiac, Fluoroscopy, Heart Failure, Intracranial Embolism, Ischemic Attack, Transient, Myocardial Infarction, Papillary Muscles, Pulmonary Veins, Pyrazoles, Pyridones, Risk, Stroke, Tachycardia, Ventricular, Vitamin K